VASA-1: Lifelike Audio-Driven Talking Faces Generated in Real Time: Experiments

 We further investigate the effect of head movement intensity on CAPP by manually scaling the pose differences between consecutive frames using various factors.
 Table~\ref{tab:capp_scale} shows that altering movement intensity negatively impacts the CAPP scores, demonstrating CAPP can assess the alignment of audio and pose in terms of their intensity.
 However, this sensitivity to intensity appears less pronounced than that to temporal misalignment.

-\paragraph{CFG scales.} The CFG strategy~\cite{ho2022classifier} for diffusion models can attain a trade-off between sample quality and diversity.
+\paragraph{CFG scales for diffusion model.} The CFG strategy~\cite{ho2022classifier} for diffusion models can attain a trade-off between sample quality and diversity.
 Here we evaluate the choice of the CFG scales for the audio and main gaze conditions (i.e., $\lambda_\mathbf{A}$ and $\lambda_\mathbf{g}$ in Eq.~\ref{eq:cfg}) in our model.

 As shown in Table~\ref{table:cfg}, as we increase the value of $\lambda_\mathbf{g}$, the accuracy of gaze control improves.
 Increasing the audio CFG scale to $\lambda_\mathbf{A}=0.5$ significantly enhances the performance of lip-audio alignment ($S_C$ and $S_D$), pose-audio alignment (CAPP), and pose variation intensity ($\Delta P$).
 With positive audio CFG, the lip-audio alignment scores even surpass those evaluated on real videos (the results without audio CFG, i.e., $\lambda_\mathbf{A}=0$, were slightly worse than or comparable to them).
 Moreover, the FVD score shows a slight drop which indicates slightly better video quality.